OpenSourceEconomics/epp_topics/src/epp_topics/pandas/rules/screencast/slides.md

 ---

-# 4. Tables do not contain redundant information
+# 4. No redundant information in tables

 - a.k.a. the **second normal form**
 - In a panel structure: Store time-constant characteristics in a